robertbraeutigam/scan/README.md

 Devices should announce themselves when they become available, unless some restrictions (like low energy device) would make it impractical.

-The announcement is sent according to network configuration either as a UDP broadcast or TCP connection to gateways.
+This packet maybe sent unrequested to all devices on the network as a broadcast message.

-Devices must answer Identity Queries through a logical connection.
+When answering an Identity Queries, it is sent through a logical connection.
 If there is already a connection to the device requesting, then that connection must be used.
 Otherwise a new connection needs to be established first.
 This connection must be closed after the reply is complete, if it is otherwise unused.

 Devices should remember the last query Id answered for 10 seconds.
 This is because it is likely the query will be received multiple times, but should be answered only once.

+If the device represents too many static keys so that it doesn't fit one packet, it may generate multiple packets.

 ### Message Choreography